-Having left that role I kept in touch with many of the groups that I’d helped in my community role and following redundancy a couple of years ago I set up a small craft business providing workshops which I love doing but the desire to make that difference was still there.
+Having left that role I kept in touch with many of the groups that I’d helped in my community role and following redundancy a few of years ago I set up a small craft business providing workshops which I loved doing but the desire to make that difference was still there.

 In mid-2019 I was invited to attend the AGM of women’s aid little realising that I would meet 2 people there who would change my working life completely.
 Within weeks I was working with RLP and became their first paid employee as HR & Operations Manager and after a couple of months I also had the role of the Coordinator of the Clacks Violence Against Women Partnership (VAWP).

-I see my role as VAWP coordinator as a way to speak for the women who have no voice.
-Violence against women and children is truly heinous and as bad as the reported statistics are, it’s a crime that goes unreported for many women and children.
-For too many women they can’t access help until they reach crisis point and I strongly believe that they deserve better than that.
-Likewise I also find myself challenging the attitudes towards individuals with lived experience in professional settings.
+Likewise, I still find myself challenging the attitudes towards individuals with lived experience in professional settings.
 Having the voice of lived experience when planning services and training is absolutely essential however too often those individuals are put in the position of having to tell their traumatic and intensely personal story to justify their place at the table.
-I believe this is completely wrong, if someone has relevant lived experience (and any the required professional qualification and experience) they shouldn’t have to tell their story for others to decide if their experience is sufficient for them to be listened to.
+I believe this is completely wrong, if someone has relevant lived experience (and the required professional qualification and experience) they shouldn’t have to tell their story for others to decide if their experience is sufficient for them to be listened to.

-There’s a lot of work ahead from 16 days of action starting soon and workplace policies to the women only version of our TIER pathway but I finally feel that I have a career that could change things for the better in Clacks.
+There’s still much work ahead before we can honestly say that Clacks is fully trauma informed and the safest place to live for women and children, but I finally feel that I have a career that might just change things for the better in Clacks.